 This is an advanced roofing option that is integrated into shingles that are already in existence.
 That is an amazing option given that they also help you in offsetting the expenses of energy with this of solar technology.
 They cost a lot more than the normal solar options that are normal.

 These are extremely common today and they are quite effective in almost all conditions.
-There is a wide variety of quality that you can choose from.
+There’s a wide variety of quality that you can choose from.
 There are some standards that will help you in knowing the grade of the shingles before you get.
-The upfront costs of the roofing are not that high and could need to be changed some 20 years later.
+The upfront costs of the roofing aren’t that high and could need to be changed some 20 years later.
 For those who stay in areas that are inclined to hail, impact resistant shingles will be the best option.

 These are usually interlocking sections that appear to be clay, slate or shingles.
 They are able to resist the damage which is brought about by rains.
 They are able to also resist strong winds, freeze thaw cycles, and hail and so on.
 This means that they will be the most suitable choice if you are in an area that is moist and windy.
 They are also the best in areas which have a risk of wildfires.
 A number of the coated metallic options have a lifetime guarantee.

 This is a kind of roof that is very durable.
 It could be intact for over 100 years.
 It doesn’t melt away and it is waterproof too.
-The other best part is the fact it generally does not get fungus or mold.
+The other best part is the fact it doesn’t get fungus or mold.
 It is a highly effective option in climates that are moist.
-However, it is very expensive.
+However, it’s very expensive.
 Additionally it is heavy and can be broken quite easily if someone happens to step on it.
 Hence, it is not a good option for individuals residing in areas susceptible to hail.

 Silicone slate has an all natural look and can be easily trim utilizing a knife in order to fit the intricate roofs.
 This can remain intact for a hundred years.
 However, they could be harmed by walking on them or installation of satellite dishes.
 This means that also, they are not well suited for areas that get hail storms.
 It may be hard to find experienced professionals to install them.